-- > Revenue volatility
+- Revenue volatility

 - Infrastructure condition

 - > Extreme events such as weather and pandemics

 Since the great recession, the City has realized growth in community investment with property valuations and sales tax collections increasing each year.
-At the close of 2022, fund reserve levels for the General Fund and Utility Fund met the City's goal of at least 16% of expenditures.
+At the close of 2023, fund reserve levels for the General Fund and Utility Fund met the City's goal of at least 16% of expenditures.

 Reserves are continually evaluated when determining department budgets and approving expenditures throughout the year.
 The following graph shows the projected operating reserves of the General Fund compared to the reserve goal of 16% of expenditures.
-The half-cent PSST has been renewed in this projection.